mcabbott/TensorCast.jl/README.md

 ### Matrix multiplication

-For now this is only on master branch; there may be errors with `Vector * Matrix` cases.
+For now this is only on master branch, as there are some errors (especially with `Vector * Matrix` cases).
 `TensorCast.batchmul(B,C)` is a naiive implementation of batched matrix multiplication:

 ```julia